Hong Kong Supplementary Character Set: HKSCS-2001 and HKSCS-2004

 Following the acceptance of HKSCS-1999, newer revisions were released in 2001 (adding 116 new characters) and in 2004 (adding 123 new characters), totalling 4,941 characters.

 Starting from HKSCS-2004, all characters previously using the Private Use Area (PUA) section of Unicode (via Microsoft's mapping of the Unicode PUA over the private-use ranges of Big5) are remapped, with many of them reassigned to characters in the Supplementary Ideographic Plane, such as in the CJK Unified Ideographs Extension B or CJK Compatibility Ideographs Supplement Unicode blocks.
 However, to preserve compatibility with programs that generated PUA code points, the already-allocated code points are reserved, and no new characters will be mapped to the private use area.

 HKSCS-2008

 Since around 2005, many Hong Kong and Macau websites have switched encoding from Big5-HKSCS to Unicode, including HKGolden.

-The last edition of HKSCS to encode all of its characters in Big5 was HKSCS-2008.
+The last edition of HKSCS to encode all of its characters in Big5 was HKSCS-2008, which added 68 hanzi, for a total of 5,009 characters (including 4,568 hanzi) additional to those in Big5 proper.